-8.1.10 Other Considerations
+8.1.408 Other Considerations

-- A. An Internal Circulation Report shall be submitted to the Traffic Engineer.
+- A. Prior to the issuance of any building permit, a report on the internal circulation system An Internal Circulation Report shall be submitted by the applicant to and approved by the Traffic Engineer as described in Section 5.1.2.
 This report shall be approved before any building permits can be issued.
-The internal roadways, drive aisles, sidewalks, pedestrian and bike paths shall be constructed pursuant to the approved Internal Circulation Report. - B. All on-site intersection spacing and access openings shall be subject to approval by the City of Carson Traffic Engineer.
+The internal roadways, drive aisles, on-site intersection spacing, access openings, sidewalks, pedestrian and bike paths shall be constructed pursuant to the approved Internal Circulation Report. - All on-site intersection spacing and access openings shall be subject to approval by the City of Carson Traffic Engineer.
+A conceptual landscape plan for the streetscape including slopes and entry monumentations shall be prepared by the City to ensure a cohesive development. - C. Prior to approvalissuance of any grading or building permit, a construction truck traffic routing plan shall be submitted to and approved by the City of Carson Traffic Engineer for approval.
+The truck traffic routing plan shall emphasize routes that would avoid residential areas.

-- C. Prior to approval of any grading or building permit, a construction truck traffic routing plan shall be submitted to the City of Carson Traffic Engineer for approval.
-The truck traffic routing plan shall emphasize routes that would avoid residential areas. - D. The applicant shall submit two sets of landscaping and irrigation plans, drawn, stamped, and signed by a licensed landscape architect.
-Such plans are to be approved by the Planning Manager prior to the issuance of any building permit.
+- D. The applicant shall submit two sets of landscaping and irrigation plans, drawn, stamped, and signed by a licensed landscape architect.
+Such plans are to be approved by the Planning Manager Community Development Director prior to the issuance of any building permit.
 Wall and fence plans must be submitted but need not be prepared by a landscape architect. - E. The applicant shall submit two sets of lighting plans drawn, stamped, and signed by a licensed lighting consultant.
-Such plans are to be approved by the Planning Manager prior to the issuance of any building permit. - F. A Public Safety Plan which addresses on-site security and staffing for the on-site security office will be submitted for approval by the City and the Los Angeles County Sheriff's Department prior to the issuance of any building permit for vertical construction. - G. Issuance of grading or building permits for Planning Areas 1, 2 and 3 is contingent upon a finding that the issuance of said permits is not in conflict with the requirements established by DTSC. - H. Prior to issuance of building permits for residential units, unless determined by the Planning Manager, the applicant shall submit a detailed acoustical study demonstrating that all project structures will meet applicable City interior noise levels and exterior living area noise levels, in accordance with applicable noise standards and zoning regulations.
+Such plans are to be approved by the Planning Manager Community Development Director prior to the issuance of any building permit. - F. A Public Safety Plan which addresses on-site security and staffing for the on-site security office will be submitted for approval by the City-and, with consultation with the Los Angeles County Sheriff 's Department prior to the issuance of any building permit for vertical construction. - G. Issuance of grading or No residential building permits for Planning Areas 1; or 2 and 3 is contingent shall be granted until DTSC has issued its consent or non-objection to the development of residential uses in such location based upon a finding that the issuance of said permits is not in conflict with the requirements established by DTSC the RAP. - H. Prior to issuance of building permits for residential units, unless determined by the Planning Manager Community Development Director, the applicant shall submit a detailed acoustical study demonstrating that all project structures will meet applicable City interior noise levels and exterior living area noise levels, in accordance with applicable noise standards and zoning regulations. - I. Variances may be sought for relief from requirements under this Specific Plan and/or the applicable provisions of the CMC in accordance with applicable CMC procedures and requirements for approval by the City of a variance. - J. Applications for a comprehensive sign program shall comply with the procedures established by Section 6.6. - K. Notwithstanding the provisions of CMC Section 9173.1, if the City has taken a final action to deny an application, the same application or substantially the same application shall not be submitted within a six month period without the consent of the Community Development Director.